Security framework for quantum key distribution with imperfect sources: METHODS

-Our security \blue{proof} is designed to protect QKD implementations from source imperfections.
+Our security {proof} is designed to protect QKD implementations from source imperfections.
 When applied to BB84---or other prepare-and-measure (P\&M) scenarios---our security proof's only requirement for Bob's measurement is that it satisfies the basis-independent detection efficiency condition, i.e., that the probability that he obtains a successful bit outcome is independent of his choice of basis.
-While this requirement relaxes the need for an exact characterization of Bob's setup and can tolerate certain imperfections (such as the measurement bases not being mutually unbiased), it does not cover most detector side channels.
-Indeed, {detector control attacks \cite{lydersenHackingCommercial2010,gerhardtFullfieldImplementation2011,makarovControllingPassively2009,wiechersAftergateAttack2011}} constitute a significant threat to the security of BB84 and other P\&M protocols, and no solution at the security proof level is known to comprehensively deal with these \cite{xuSecureQuantum2020,zapateroImplementationSecurity2023}.
-That being said, our \blue{approach} is compatible with MDI-QKD \cite{loMeasurementDeviceIndependentQuantum2012}, which eliminates all detector-related security vulnerabilities by delegating measurements to an untrusted intermediary node.
-When applied to MDI protocols, our \blue{analysis} secures both Alice's and Bob's sources against general imperfections, providing robust protection against both source and detector side channels.
-For details on applying our \blue{security proof} to MDI-type protocols, see Supplementary Information.
+While this requirement relaxes the need for an exact characterization of Bob's setup and can tolerate certain imperfections (such as the measurement bases not being mutually unbiased), {it is still a stringent condition that is only met in practice if all of Bob's detectors have the same efficiency.
+However, we remark that, as recently shown in \cite{curras-lorenzoSecurityQuantum2025}, our security proof can be readily combined with the result in \cite{tupkaryPhaseError2024} to incorporate detection efficiency mismatches.}

+{Still,} {detector control attacks \cite{lydersenHackingCommercial2010,gerhardtFullfieldImplementation2011,makarovControllingPassively2009,wiechersAftergateAttack2011}} constitute a significant threat to the security of BB84 and other P\&M protocols, and no solution at the security proof level is known to comprehensively deal with these \cite{xuSecureQuantum2020,zapateroImplementationSecurity2023}.
+That being said, our {approach} is compatible with MDI-QKD \cite{loMeasurementDeviceIndependentQuantum2012}, which eliminates all detector-related security vulnerabilities by delegating measurements to an untrusted intermediary node.
+When applied to MDI protocols, our {analysis} secures both Alice's and Bob's sources against general imperfections, providing robust protection against both source and detector side channels.
+For details on applying our {security proof} to MDI-type protocols, see Supplementary Information.